tkhamez/swagger-eve-php/docs/Api/MarketApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdOrdersHistory**
-> \Swagger\Client\Eve\Model\GetCorporationsCorporationIdOrdersHistory200Ok[] getCorporationsCorporationIdOrdersHistory($corporation_id, $datasource, $if_none_match, $page, $token, $user_agent, $x_user_agent)
+> \Swagger\Client\Eve\Model\GetCorporationsCorporationIdOrdersHistory200Ok[] getCorporationsCorporationIdOrdersHistory($corporation_id, $datasource, $if_none_match, $page, $token)

 List historical orders from a corporation

-List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader
+List cancelled and expired market orders placed on behalf of a corporation up to 90 days in the past.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/orders/history/)

 ### Example
 ```php